INTL BUS 200 — INTERNATIONAL BUSINESS

 INTL BUS/M H R 403 — GLOBAL ISSUES IN MANAGEMENT

-This course focuses on the strategic management required in global business.
+Focuses on the strategic management required in global business.
 Topics include environmental analysis, global strategy, and subsidiary control.
 The aim of the course is to develop special skills that are required to manage international firms.
-Not open to grad stdts

 INTL BUS/MARKETNG 420 — GLOBAL MARKETING STRATEGY